basilesportif/gall-guide/guide-docs/lifecycle.md

 ```

 ### Resolution
 What happened?
 This message is telling us that it can't find something in `lib`: `default-agen/hoon`.
+This is because we spelled the name wrong.
 We'll learn about libraries in the [next lesson](ford.md).
 For now, check the very first line of our program: we need to change it to:
 ```
-/+  default-agent
+/+  default-agent, dbug
 ```
 Now commit, and you'll see the following:
 ```